pyenv/pyenv/README.md

 but after the first build, this will be very fast, as the layer including the build dependencies will be cached.

+Changes made inside the container will not be persisted.

 ### Version History

 See [CHANGELOG.md](CHANGELOG.md).